dstackai/dstack.github.io/docs/index.md

     `.dstack/workflows.yaml` and `.dstack/configs.yaml` files).

 #### Runners

-To check the status of the runners that you set up at the previous step, run the following command:
+At the previous step, you've set up your runners.
+You can use the `dstack` CLI to check their status:

 ```bash
 dstack runners